hackclub/hackclub/workshops/minecraft_modding/README.md

 Now, let's fix that `ItemBase` error by creating our `ItemBase` class.

-- Right-click on `com.username.projectname` and create a new Package called `items`.
+- Find the directory called `items` in your left sidebar.
-- Once you create that package, right-click on it and create a new Java Class.
+- Right-click it and create a new class.
 Call it `ItemBase`.

 Once, you're inside the `ItemBase` class: